 A system that guarantees funds are available and lets recipients know that a payment is on its way could be a good near-term substitute for real-time payments, Schmidt said.
 Credit and debit cards already follow this model.

 "The guarantee of receipt allows you to move forward with the transaction," Schmidt said.
-Banks could even use that guarantee to allow payment recipients to access funds immediately, he suggested.
+Banks could even use that guarantee to allow payment recipients to access funds instantly, he suggested.

-Dwolla, an Iowa-based digital payments startup that announced a high-profile partnership with BBVA Compass last fall, is also advancing the availability of immediate payments, according to Schmidt.
+Dwolla, an Iowa-based digital payments startup that announced a high-profile partnership with BBVA Compass last fall, is also advancing the availability of instant payments, according to Schmidt.

 "They've done some fantastic work in creating their own real-time payment network for astonishingly low cost to users," he said.

 Federal Reserve officials noted that there are a number of effective proprietary real-time or near-real-time systems, including Dwolla, clearXchange, Fiserv and FIS.
 But the systems are not currently compatible with one another.

 "One of the concerns the task force will have to deal with, in terms of ubiquity, is that the problem we have with a number of solutions is, we don't have interoperability between FIS, Fiserv and clearXchange," said the Fed's Rodriguez.
 "The question is: can we leverage some of these capabilities without building a new infrastructure?
 That remains to be seen."